• Skip to primary navigation

 Lamb vindaloo served in a bowl.

-About Goan Lamb Vindaloo
+About Lamb Vindaloo Curry

-This Goan lamb curry gets its unique taste and flavor from the vindaloo paste, which is freshly made with a few simple ingredients such as dry red chilies, ginger, garlic, vinegar, tamarind, and a few spices.
+This Goan lamb curry gets its unique taste and flavor from the vindaloo paste, which is freshly made with simple ingredients such as dry red chilies, ginger, garlic, vinegar, tamarind, and a few spices.

 This lamb vindaloo recipe can be made in a traditional stovetop pressure cooker or in an instant pot.
-I am sharing both methods in the post below, choose the one that suits you the best.
+I am sharing both methods in the post below; choose the one that suits you the best.

 Ingredients